Anaconda Copper: Superfund site

+Storage tank abandoned by Anaconda Copper Mining Company in Jackpile-Paguate Mine in Laguna Pueblo, New Mexico.

 Closing down the mines was not the end of the new owner's problems.
 The areas of Butte, Anaconda, and the Clark Fork River in this vicinity became highly contaminated by a century of mining and smelting operations.
 Milling and smelting processes produced wastes with high concentrations of arsenic, as well as copper, cadmium, lead, zinc, and other heavy metals.
 Beginning in 1980s, the Environmental Protection Agency designated the Upper Clark Fork river basin and many associated areas as Superfund sites—the nation's largest.
+Pueblo of Laguna in New Mexico was declared a Superfund site and was subject to multiple remediation efforts once Anaconda Copper was declared effectively defunct.

 The EPA named ARCO as the "potentially responsible party."
 As a result, ARCO was obliged to remediate (clean up) the area.
 Since then, ARCO and BP have spent hundreds of millions of dollars decontaminating and rehabilitating the area, though the job is far from finished.

 ARCO merged with BP in 2000.
 BP in turn sold most of ARCO to Tesoro in 2010, but retains responsibility for cleanup of the Anaconda operations and uses ARCO as a subsidiary to handle Anaconda-related lawsuits.